Willard Bruguier

-Willard Bruguier III (/ˈbruːjʌr/ born December 4, 1981) is an American former professional darts player from South Dakota who played in Professional Darts Corporation (PDC) events.
+Willard Bruguier III (/ˈbruːjʌr/ born December 4, 1981) is an American former professional darts player from South Dakota who has played in the Professional Darts Corporation (PDC) events.

 Career

 A police officer by profession, Bruguier entered the 2017 US Darts Masters qualifiers and won the 2nd qualifier to claim a place in the North American Championship.
 After defeating DJ Sayre in the quarter-final and Dawson Murschell in the semi-finals, he defeated the veteran Dave Richardson in a last leg decider to book his place in the 2018 PDC World Darts Championship, where he lost to Cody Harris of New Zealand in the preliminary round.